Dexedrine vs. Adderall: Differences and Similarities

 • Inpatient or outpatient treatment – After detox, you may attend inpatient treatment, where you reside in a treatment center to receive the support you need in early recovery.
 This support may include individual and group therapy, medication management, and other components to help you develop the necessary tools to maintain recovery.
 Some people attend treatment on an outpatient basis, depending on their required level of care and individualized treatment plan.

 Many people require specialized assistance to stop using Dexedrine and Adderall successfully.
-Here at Footprints to Recovery, we offer evidence-based programs to address stimulant addiction and restore your mental and physical well-being.
+At Footprints to Recovery, we offer evidence-based treatment programs to address stimulant addiction and restore your mental and physical well-being.
 You can recover from stimulant addiction and enjoy a healthy and fulfilling life.
 Contact us today to get started.

 Evan Gove